botpress/readme/docs/INTEGRATIONS/using-integrations/whatsapp/index.md

   This number also contains the country code and has no spaces, dashes or signs.

-* To get the Whatsapp Phone Number ID of your bot that the user is interacting with *(useful when pointing multiple Phone Number IDs to the same bot)*:
+* To get the WhatsApp Phone Number ID of your bot that the user is interacting with *(useful when pointing multiple Phone Number IDs to the same bot)*:

   `{{ event.tags.conversation['whatsapp:phoneNumberId'] }}`

 ## Example:

 * [Text card]\: `Where are you?
-Please use Whatsapp's "Send Location" feature.`
+Please use WhatsApp's "Send Location" feature.`
 * [Wait for Message card]
 * [Text card]\: `Thank you!
 You are located at {{event.payload.title}}, {{event.payload.address}} with longitude {{event.payload.longitude}} and latitude {{event.payload.latitude}}.`